icub-tech-iit/outside-collaborators/README.md

     - Copy out the content of [templates](./templates) into the repository while preserving the following paths:
       ```text
       .
-      ├── .github
+      └── .github
-      │   └── workflows
+          └── workflows
-      │       └── trigger-mentioning-comment.yml
+              └── trigger-mentioning-comment.yml
-      └── .outside-collaborators
-          └── override.yml
       ```
     - Edit the field [`repository`][5] of the newly created workflow to let it point to your main dashboard repo.
-    - Edit the content of the newly created file [`.outside-collaborators/override.yml`][6] according to your needs.
+    - Create the corresponding file in [repos](./repos) and add up the entries according to your needs.

 You are finally good to go ✨

 ## ⚠ Known limitations
-- We are required to comply with the GitHub API [rate limit rules][7].
+- We are required to comply with the GitHub API [rate limit rules][6].

 ## 🔳 Outro
 We hope that you will find this workflow helpful!